-Holding back development More than half of all women in developing countries between the ages of 15 and 49 want to avoid or postpone pregnancy and 225 million women in that group do not have access to modern contraception methods.
+Holding back development More than half of all women in low and middle income countries between the ages of 15 and 49 want to avoid or postpone pregnancy and 214 million women in that group do not have access to modern contraception methods.
 However, family planning, or information on and access to contraception and fertility treatment, is essential for the health and development opportunities of women and their families.

 Emancipation indicator If women are able to determine how many children they would like and when, they will be able to combine their desire for children with other ambitions in their life such as studying or working.
 The extent to which women can determine for themselves whether or not to have children and control the use of contraception are, therefore, some of the main indicators of female emancipation.